amazon-connect/voicemail-express-amazon-connect/Docs/vmx_prerequistes.md

 1. Save the queue

 ## Prerequisites Complete
 You have completed the prerequisites for Voicemail Express.
-You may now proceed to the [installation instructions](vmx_installation_instructions.md).
+You may now proceed to the [installation instructions](vmx_installation_instructions.md) for all regions except GovCloud.
+For GovCLoud deployments, complete the [Voicemail Express Installation for GovCLoud](Docs/vmx_govcloud_deployments.md).